vmware-tanzu/service-instance-migrator-for-cloud-foundry/DEVELOPMENT.md

 make test-e2e
 ```

-If you just one to test migration of one service, then just include the migration config for that one service.
+If you only want to test the migration of a single service, then include the migration config for just that service.
 You also do not need to migrate from one
 foundation to another.
-You can specify the same url for the Ops Manager in both source and target and export from one space to another.
+You can specify the same `url` for the Ops Manager in both `source` and `target` foundations of the config and that will export from one
+space to another.
 Here's an example:

 ```sh
 cat ./test/e2e/si-migrator.yml <<EOF